pyember/ember/CONTRIBUTING.md

    ```

 2. **Make your changes**:
-   - Write clean, well-commented code
+   - Write clean, well-commented code.
+We attempt to adhere to the `Google Python Style Guide`.
-   - Add/update tests to cover your changes
+   - Please add/update tests to cover your changes
-   - Update documentation as needed
+   - Remember to update documentation as needed
    - Ensure your code passes all tests and style checks

 3. **Commit your changes**: